For Beauty Negligence Claims Call 01772 783314

 If you have been injured as a result of a tattoo gone wrong, then the amount of compensation you will receive depends upon how the injury affects your life, how it looks, and how long, if ever, you will take to recover from your injury.

-As with any solicitor specialising in personal injury, we are governed by the 15th Edition of the Judicial Studies Board Guidelines, and your claim for personal injury compensation would be valued as follows:
+In terms of the injury alone, these values are governed by the 15th Edition of the Judicial Studies Board Guidelines, and your claim for personal injury compensation would be valued as follows:

 Why choose MG Legal if I have suffered an injury as a result of a tattooist’s negligence?